le0kar0ub1/LightBeam/README.md

 The purpose of this project is to create some kernel base for several plateform.

-LightBeam is a little project without ambition that explore the os developpment world.
+LightBeam is a little project without ambition that explore the OS development world.

 [Project Root Documentation](doc/tree.md)